BrainMell/Brainmell/README.md

 Computer Engineering student at **GCTU** — building things that go deeper than the surface.
 I care about how things work under the hood: from multi-agent orchestration layers down to low-level execution.
-No hand-holding.
-No fluff.
-Just functional, architecturally sound code.
+I'm really into architecturally sound code.

 Currently deep in: **Go · C# · local LLMs · terminal tooling · automation systems**